proxytranslation/user-docs/dashboard2/cookbook/requestevaluation.md

 ## Overriding Cache Headers

 Evaluation of the number of requests is most useful when estimating the monthly cost associated with serving a site.
-For overriding cache headers on the Dashboard, see the [Path Settings](../../dashboard/menu/dashboard/pathsettings.html) section of this documentation.
-Enable the public caching tweak in Dashboard > Advanced settings to facilitate further speedups on the Easyling end.
+For overriding cache headers on the Dashboard, see the [Path Settings](../../dashboard2/pathsettings.html) section of this documentation.
+Enable the public caching tweak in Dashboard 2.0 → *Advanced settings* to facilitate further speedups on the proxy side.

 ## Example Scenario & Conclusions